onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Hell is hurting the thing you love the most without even realizing it - imagine hurting god and truth in your misguided pursuit of truth
-    everyone wants to be good but they can be swindled/deceived Hell is hurting god & truth while serving truth
-Truth, goodness & beauty
+    everyone wants to be good but they can be swindled/deceived Hell is hurting god & truth while serving truth hell is being a useful idiot - being taken advantage of Truth, goodness & beauty
 Billions are in hell on earth right now - I hate their ideology because I love them I believe they can and must change their beliefs